topper-123/Articles/New-interesting-data-types-in-Python3.rst

 ``typing.NamedTuple``
 ---------------------

 ``typing.NamedTuple`` is a supercharged version of the venerable ``collections.namedtuple`` and while it was added in Python 3.5, it really came into its own in Python 3.6.
-See the `docs <https://docs.python.org/3/library/typing.html#typing.NamedTuple>`_ for details.

 In comparions to ``collections.namedtuple``, ``typing.NamedTuple`` gives you (Python >= 3.6):